 Few things say “fall baking” to me more than the combination of apples and cinnamon.
 Just the smell alone is enough to make me happy.
 With this recipe, apple-cinnamon goodness gets wrapped inside a tender, flaky crust.
 You need these in your life.
 Really.

 First off, I have a baking confession.
-I have always been terrified of making pie crusts.
+I was terrified of making pie crusts for a very long time.
 It’s a bit silly, but I was so sure of failure that I never really tried to learn.
 Well, my baking friends, I am here to proclaim that I am no longer afraid of pie crust!

 If you’re unsure about making pretty pie crusts, then these little pies are for you.
 I like to think of these as pies for people who don’t bake pies.
 They don’t have to be uniform and pretty.
 It’s actually part of their appeal that they each have their own character!